nicklockwood/BaseModel/README.md

     - (void)setUp;

-BaseModel's initialisation routine is quite complex, and it is not advised that you attempt to override any of the constructor methods (there is no 'designated initializer').
-Instead, to perform initialisation logic, implement the setUp method.
-This is called after the class has been successfully initialised, so there is no need to verify that self is not nil or call `[super setUp]` (although it is safe to do so).
-Like `init`, `setUp` is called only once at the start of the lifetime of an instance, so it is safe to set properties without releasing their existing values.
+BaseModel's initialisation routine is quite complex and follows a multi-step process.
+To simplify configuration, BaseModel provides a `setUp` method that is called before anything else so you can pre-configure your instance.
+This is called only after a successful `[super init]`, so there is no need to verify that self is not nil or call `[super setUp]` (unless you are subclassing one of your own BaseModel subclasses).
+Like `init`, `setUp` is called only once at the start of the lifetime of an instance, so it is safe to set properties without releasing their existing values (relevant only if you are not using ARC).
 You should never call `setUp` yourself directly, except in the context of calling `[super setUp]` when subclassing your own BaseModel subclasses.

     - (void)setWithDictionary:(NSDictionary *)dict;
     - (void)setWithArray:(NSArray *)array;
     - (void)setWithString:(NSString *)string;
-    - (void)setWithNumber:(NSNumber *)number;
-    - (void)setWithData:(NSData *)data;

 These methods are used to extend you model with the capability to be initialised from a standard object type (i.e. one that is supported by the Plist format).
 This is useful as it allows objects to be automatically loaded from a Plist in your application bundle.
 It could also be used to instantiate objects from other formats like JSON or XML.

 These methods are called after the `setUp` method, so you should not assume that class properties and ivars do not already have values at the point when this method is called.
 If you are not using ARC, be careful to safely release any property values before setting them. **Note:** these methods are defined in the protocol only to help with code autocompletion - it is actually possible to initialise a BaseModel instance with any kind of object if you define an appropriate setup method of the form `setWith[ClassName]:` in your BaseModel subclass.